Amidst all the Zoom pandemonium, Waiting for the Host compels an honest reassessment of life perturbed by an ongoing, global pandemic

 The critics will bewail that it is not the same, the sceptics will decry that it tarnishes the purity of real, tangible theatre.
 They forget that by the end of the pandemic, with no foreseeable end in sight as yet, there might not be a theatre to go to.

 Even as we wait for this pandemic to tide over, Waiting for the Host is a shining example of theatre’s undying relevance, especially in dark times.
-Its coda with Reverend Theo and Ben (the Pang father and son duo) in tight embrace, is a timely reminder that while theatre might need us, perhaps we too, might derive much-needed strength from its raw, emotive power – and more than ever, each other.
+Its coda with Reverend Theo and Ben (the Pang father and son duo) in tight embrace, is a timely reminder that while theatre might need us, perhaps we too, might derive much-needed strength from its raw, emotive force – and more than ever, each other.

 Waiting for the Host will be streamed online via Sistic Live (from Thursday to Sunday, at 9 pm; Saturday and Sunday, at 3 pm) until 1 November 2020.
 Tickets are priced at S$45 each